Things to do in & near Ipoh

 Image credit: @karen_is_on_holiday via Instagram

 With most temples housed within four walls, you might just be surprised at the sheer number of cave temples to be discovered in Ipoh – there are nearly 30 of them.
-One of them is Kek Lok Tong temple, named the “cave of ultimate bliss”, that sits at the foot of Gunung Rapat.
+One of them is Kek Lok Tong temple, named the “cave of ultimate bliss”, which sits at the foot of Gunung Rapat.

 Image credit: @gowalkwok via Instagram